FREQUENTLY ASKED QUESTIONS ABOUT OUR CSA

 How much is it?

-This year we have only one share size, which is $500 dollars for the entire season.
-Early bird payments (before February 1st) qualify for a 10% discount.
-We accept payment plans as well (the early bird discount counts only for those payments made in full before Feb 1st).
+This year we have only one share size, which is $525 dollars for the entire season.
+We accept payment plans as well.
+Just email us and we'll work out details.

 How do I pay?

-We accept cash, checks or payment via Paypal.
+We prefer cash and checks!
+But also accept venmo.
 Please see the CSA Sign Up page for more information.

 What do you use the money for exactly?